Choose QLED if you want a more affordable OLED alternative with high brightness, great color reproduction and no risk of permanent burn-in.

 Now, as you can tell from the article, OLED panels tend to have the upper hand in most respects.
 However, we now get to the pricing, and the pricing is precisely what’s been keeping OLEDs away from the mainstream for years.

 Namely, OLED TVs are prohibitively expensive, and you won’t find a brand-new OLED anywhere close to a triple-digit price tag anywhere.
-And though this will undoubtedly change at some point in the future, there’s no denying that QLED TVs are simply way more affordable right now.
+Although this will undoubtedly change at some point in the future, there’s no denying that QLED TVs are simply way more affordable right now.

 As you can see, both of these technologies have their pros and cons, so which of these two is ultimately the better choice?
 That will mainly come down to your preferences and your budget.

-QLED offers higher brightness, great color reproduction, can last longer without any threat of permanent burn-in, and it can be much more affordable overall.
+QLED will get you higher brightness, great color reproduction, longer durability without any threat of permanent burn-in, and it can be much more affordable overall.

-Meanwhile, OLED offers unmatched contrast, superb color accuracy, great viewing angles, and extremely fast response times, although they are also extremely expensive in 2021, making them the “premium” pick for those with deeper pockets.
+In turn, OLED offers unmatched contrast, superb color accuracy, great viewing angles, and extremely fast response times, although they are also extremely expensive in 2021, making them the “premium” pick, more suitable for those with deeper pockets.